deepraining/json-refactor/README.md

 {aaa: 1}
 ```

-### make a new key, and keep on refactoring the new key.
+### Make a new key, and keep on refactoring the new key.

 target: